Golf Course Gulf Shores

 Have you ever considered joining a golf club?
 Perhaps you are ready to take your casual friendship with the game of golf to the next level and commit yourself to a yearlong (or multi-year in some cases) relationship with your favorite local course.
 However, while there are undoubtedly many pros associated with becoming a golf club member, this arrangement isn’t for everyone.
-For those contemplating membership at one of the courses along the Alabama Gulf Coast, golfers should consider whether these benefits outweigh the flexibility of paying green fees whenever desired.
+For those contemplating membership at one of the courses on Alabama's Beaches, golfers should consider whether these benefits outweigh the flexibility of paying green fees whenever desired.

 Many courses offer several memberships to fit every lifestyle, ranging from an all-inclusive package to social options or family memberships.
 Be sure to choose the right membership for you if you join a golf club.
 Let’s look at some benefits of joining a golf club before highlighting why sticking to a non-member status may be the preferable option.